 Subdomains work seamlessly in incorporating their own SEO rankings with the parent website.
 This can be especially helpful for brands that want to segregate their content within a multitude of niches and domains.

 Since subdomains are seen as different websites on Google, they stand on their own in terms of ranking.
-However, internal linking on these subdomains can help Google in connecting the dots and improve the reach of your parent website.
+However, internal linking on these subdomains can help Google in connecting the dots and improving the reach of your parent website.
 Moreover, this can also bring in organic traffic to your main website from the users going on these subdomains and getting engaged with the content.
 This will work towards improving your website’s rankings.

-Google’s algorithms have evolved and are quite apt now in differentiating domains and subdomains.
+Google’s algorithms have evolved and are quite adept now in differentiating domains and subdomains.
 Hence, it is always a good sign to the algorithms if your subdomains generate good engagement and send users over to your main website.

-• User Segmentation
+User Experience & Segmentation

 Since most of the subdomains are used for unique purposes, they help segregate the various use cases of the users.
 Netflix does this by sending users to different subdomains made for different tasks, as discussed before.